trevisanj/PFANT/README.md

   b. clone the github repository: `git clone https://github.com/trevisanj/PFANT`

-In either case, there should be a directory named PFANT on your drive now.
+In either case, you should now have a directory named PFANT on your disk.

 :zap: There is an additional data file that needs to be downloaded from a different location, because it is too big to be stored on GitHub (> 100 MB).